ScottLogic/blog/_posts/2026-06-30-agile-leadership.md

 ## Leadership and Agility

 Some time back I gave a short talk on [Agile2](https://agile2.net/) to the Scott Logic Agile Community of Practice.
 It's a concept that I came across by accident, which bills itself as "the next iteration of agile".
-Agile2 seeks toconti, in their own words:
+Agile2 seeks to, in their own words:

 > [make] a fresh start ... not an incremental one: a start that is informed by the first Agile experiment, but that does not hesitate to make major departures: a new beginning.

 One of the things that struck me while researching the topic was the huge focus on leadership; indeed, a whole section of the documentation is devoted to it.
-The authors claimed that the original manifesto "dismissed the importance of leadership" the first time round and by making it such focus they seemed to be implicitly including leadership as part of their definition of what it means to be agile.
+The authors claimed that the original manifesto "dismissed the importance of leadership" the first time round and by making it such a major focus they seemed to be implicitly including leadership as part of their definition of what it means to be agile.

 I remember thinking at the time that I didn't wholly agree that leadership was necessarily "dismissed" as not important; rather, it felt like a separate topic to the concerns of the manifesto and its principles, which focus more on process and teams than on the nuances of leadership.
 This, however, raises the question of whether leadership is indeed a separate concern from agility.
 Leadership is always a factor in a team's success or failure, but does it exist independently of that team's ability to be agile?
 We often talk of agility as something that, while of course augmented or facilitated by good leadership, is nonetheless independent of it.
 Can agility help to prop up or even be a substitute for poor leadership, or is it instead the case that poor leadership restricts how agile you can be?
 Likewise, can we substitute agility with good leadership?
 Is our ability to be agile less important if we have good leadership overall?

 ## Mission Command

 In his book [The Habit of Excellence](https://www.army.mod.uk/support-and-training/our-schools-and-colleges/centre-for-army-leadership/the-habit-of-excellence/), Lt Col. Langley Sharp (MBE) describes the British Army's approach to leadership, how it has evolved, and why it works.
 He draws parallels between the Army's changing approach to leadership in the years following the Second World War and agile software development in industry.
-Most importantly, he describes the introduction to the British Army of the Mission Command philosophy:
+A topic I found especially interesting was his description of the introduction to the British Army of the Mission Command philosophy:

 > ... this is an approach which empowers subordinate commanders and promotes initiative as well as freedom and speed of action.
 Critically, it focuses on achievement of higher intent through mission-type orders.
 It empowers leaders at every level and is intended to generate agility and tempo.